We may receive compensation when you click on links to products from our partners.

-Plot out exactly what you want from a career opportunity and whether your current position really lacks it, whether it’s a new experience, training opportunities, internal promotion possibility or more.
+Plot out exactly what you want from a career opportunity and whether your current position really lacks it, whether it’s a new experience, training opportunities, internal promotion possibilities, or more.

 Make your position clear

-Your employer should know your feelings and have the opportunity to provide you what you need from your current place of employment.
+Your employer should know your feelings and have the opportunity to provide you with what you need from your current place of employment.
 However, this does not mean you should threaten to quit.
-No-one likes being threatened and very few people respond positively to it.
+No one likes being threatened and very few people respond positively to it.